Gut Repair 101

 I promise you don’t need to figure anything out before you start with me.
 That’s my job.
 I will ask you questions and listen when you feel stuck.
 Together, we’ll find or create the answers that help you move forward.

 Book a 20-minute call with me.
-You can share your story and hear how I can help.
+You can share your story and hear how I can help you.

 In the meantime, check out my newsletter for nutrition education, health tips and easy, delicious recipes.